 When it comes to choosing a lender for student loan refinancing, you’ve got options.
 There are many helpful articles and online resources to find the right lender for you, but ultimately you’ll want to find a refinancing partner that offers a competitive rate.
-Additional benefits can also be helpful—like payment deferral (in case of job loss), career coaching, or discounts on other financial products that can save you money.
+Additional benefits can also be helpful—like payment deferral (in case of job loss) or discounts on other financial products that can save you money.

 5. Lock In Your Rate

 The sooner you refinance your student loans, the quicker you can start meeting your financial goals with a simpler monthly bill or a lower interest rate.
 So don’t wait—make 2022 the year for action.
 Check your rate in 2 minutes.

 Want event more tips on student loan refinancing?
 Explore SoFi’s student loan help center for guides, resources, and advice on all thins student loans!

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.